-Ok, Netflow is simply a network protocol developed by Cisco Systems (a company that was founded in 1984 which, today, is regarded as one of the largest companies within the technology sector).
-NetFlow is conceived and used to harvest information about IP traffic.
+Ok, Netflow is a network protocol developed by Cisco Systems to harvest information about IP traffic.
 It is increasingly deviating from your energy drink idea, huh?
 NetFlow is so popular that, within this sector, the concept is used when referring to one of the many other versions that fulfil the same function.
 Even though they may not belong to this brand.
 As you may already know, the same thing can happen with products such as popsicles.
 Whatever brand they belong to, we call them the same way.
 Or with silly string: “Dad, did you buy me the Silly String I asked you for?”

 Supported by the ensemble of switches and Cisco routers, NetFlow allows devices to collect information.
 What kind of information?
 The kind of information that comes from the traffic that goes through the links.
 Then, that information about the traffic is sent to a device called NetFlow Collector, thanks to the UDP (User Datagram Protocol, a transport layer protocol based on datagram exchange).

 There are many different ways to measure and bill information in IP networks.
 Cisco simply proposes the NetFlow Protocol, which is supported by multiple router models of the same brand.
 NetFlow only obtains this information from the flows that make up the traffic that goes through said devices.